RetroDECK/ES-DE/USERGUIDE-DEV.md

 These computers as well as the Dragon 64 are slight varations of the Tandy Color Computer and as these machines are largely compatible with each other they're all emulated using the [XRoar](http://www.6809.org.uk/xroar) emulator.

-This emulator is available for Unix/Linux, macOS and Windows, although on Linux you may need to build it from source code depending on which distribution you're using.
+This emulator is available for Linux, macOS and Windows, although on Linux you may need to build it from source code depending on which distribution you're using.
 Refer to the XRoar website for more information.
 If you manually download or build the emulator yourself then see the [Using manually downloaded emulators on Linux](USERGUIDE-DEV.md#using-manually-downloaded-emulators-on-linux) section of this guide for more details on where you need to install it.

 In order to emulate the Dragon 32 you need the ROM file `d32.rom` and to emulate the Dragon 64 or Tano Dragon you need the `d64rom1.rom` and `d64rom2.rom` files.
 It's unclear whether `ddos10.rom` will also be needed for some games and applications.
 Even without these files the emulator will probably start, but you will likely see random character on screen and few if any games will run correctly.
-On Unix/Linux these files need to be placed into the `~/.xroar/roms` directory and on macOS you need to place them in `~/Library/XRoar/roms`.
+On Linux these files need to be placed into the `~/.xroar/roms` directory and on macOS you need to place them in `~/Library/XRoar/roms`.
 Note that neither of these directories are automatically created by the emulator so you need to create them yourself.
 On Windows you simply place the ROM files into the emulator installation directory next to the xroar.exe binary.

 Following this setup there is not much to it, launching a cartridge or cassette image file will automatically run the game.